Mohammed87FS/Testing_Mocking_Classes/tdd-assignment/Assignment_parts/fourth_part/explanation/exp.md

 * Logical grouping of related methods
 * Consistent style throughout

-Other developers can now understand what's happening without needing to decode the logic.
+Other "developers" can now understand what's happening without needing to decode the logic.